 - Drive in Miami at 7 p.m. the third day.

 If we don’t hit the objectives above, we need to change something.
 Otherwise, we won’t achieve our goal.

 If we get late to Richmond on the second day, that means that we either need to adjust our speed (drive faster), adjust our driving time (drive more hours in the day), or make fewer stops (less resting time).
 There are multiple different ways we can adjust our approach to get to our goal.

 But then, there is the question of importance.
 What is more important, goals or objectives?

-Goals are there to provide direction- future- of where we want to go.
-Without a goal, there is no bigger picture and no motivation of pursuit.
+Goals are there to provide direction—future—of where we want to go.
+Without a goal, there is no bigger picture and no motivation for pursuit.

 Without objectives, a goal is just something that lives in our heads.
 Objectives provide the waypoint for us to achieve our goals.

 Simply having objectives without a goal is mindless action.
 I could tell you to practice math for 7 hours a day but for what reason?
 If you don’t want to be the best mathematician in the world, there is no point in you doing that.